Ukraine

 2 min

-The fact that he is being prosecuted in the most important scandal linked to figures close to Zelensky shows how corruption is a problem in the country, but also that efforts are being made in the fight against corruption, as the European Union demands to advance in the process of entry into the community club.
+The fact that he is being prosecuted in the most important scandal linked to figures close to Zelensky shows how corruption is a problem in the country, but also that efforts are being made in the fight against corruption, as demanded by the European Union to advance in the process of entry into the community club.

 stats